-Network security is discussed in detail in this section from the perspective of the development center, and the network where the application is hosted.
+Network security is discussed in detail in this section from the perspective of the development center, and the GCP network where the application is hosted.

 The KTern office network where updates are developed, deployed, monitored and managed is secured by industry-grade firewalls and antivirus software, to protect internal information systems from intrusion and to provide active alerts in the event of a threat or an incident.
 Firewall logs are stored and reviewed periodically.
 Access to the production environment is via SSH and remote access is possible only via the office network.
 Audit logs are generated for each remote user session and reviewed.
 Also, the access to production systems are always through a multi-factor authentication mechanism.

-KTern is hosted in AWS and GCP, with security managed by Amazon.
 The NOC and SOC teams monitor the infrastructure 24x7 for stability, intrusions and spam using a dedicated alert system.
 Every three months, end-to-end vulnerability assessments and penetration tests are performed.
 The KTern application has an in-built spam protection system for businesses that use it, while the NOC team monitors and blocks individual accounts and IP addresses which attempt to access the KTern applications.

 Reporting Issues & Threats